Fair Cake-Cutting in Practice: Appendix 3: Omitted Proofs

-\item $c_1=l_2,c_2=r_2$. $T=(c_2,z)$, where $z$ is in the middle of part 5 and agent 1 gets $[0,c_1]$ before the splitting of the trimmings, worth $0$ to her. $t_2$ is in the middle of part 3 and $t_3=r_3$, and agent 1 will not get the part of the trimmings containing part 4.
-Hence, agent 1 gets value less than $1/3$ in total.
+\item $c_1,c_2\in P_2$. $T=[c_2,r)$, where $r\in 5$ and agent 1 will get part $[c_1,c_2]$ before the splitting of the trimmings. $T$ will be split in three parts, one of which will contain part $P_4$.
+By our assumption, agent 1 will not get that part of the trimmings, so overall she will have value at most $1/3$.